 MARIJUANA the use of marijuana shall fall under the class of illegal drugs.
-It is a drug that is illegal for all of society.
-Despite the societal view that use of this drug is of the same significance as alcohol, it is not.
-It is and has always been classified as an illicit illegal street drug.
+Despite the societal view that use of this drug is of the same significance as alcohol, it is classified as an illicit illegal street drug.

 To provide for the safety and health of our student athletes, the following procedures, remedies and consequences are applied to any violation of your drug-free status with regard to the use of any illegal drug in this category.